xorqie/SRT-ASS-Translator/README.md

 ### Google Translate (Free)
 - ✅ No API key required
 - ✅ Fast and reliable
-- ✅ Good for general translations
+- ✅ Good for general translations with less workflow
 - ❌ Less accurate for idioms and slang

 ### Gemini AI (Advanced)
 - ✅ Better context understanding
 - ✅ Superior handling of anime-specific terms
-- ✅ More natural translations
+- ✅ More natural translations made to handle significant amount of volumes
 - ✅ Free tier: 1000 requests/day
 - ⚠️ Requires API key (free from Google)